riazmd3/Paste-Bin/README.md

 3. Add environment variables (`UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN`)
 4. Deploy

 The application will automatically build and deploy using the `npm run build` command.
+No database migrations or shell access is required - the application starts successfully with just the environment variables configured.

+## Created By

+**Riaz Mohammed**
+Email: riazmohemed0@gmail.com
+Candidate ID: Naukri0126